FreddieColes/Simple_Calculator/README.md

 # Simple_Calculator
-A simple calculator with basic arithmatic functions
+A simple calculator with basic arithmatic functions.
-Includes +, -, *, / (will also take words)
+Includes +, -, *, / (will also take words).
+Written in C#.